Idealist logoidealist

 • If you’re interested in being promoted to a certain role, be prepared to explain how you can excel in that position.
 Highlight any transferable skills and emphasize how you can build on your accomplishments if given greater responsibilities.

 Performance reviews don’t always have to be intimidating.
-If you consider your review as an opportunity to set new goals and advocate for yourself, it can even become a positive experience.
+If you consider your review as an opportunity to set new goals and advocate for yourself, it can even become a positive experience and something to look forward to doing each year.

 Lakshmi Hutchinson profile image